Italy

 For more information, please visit State Service of Ukraine on Food Safety and Consumer Protection.

-You can also find general information on regulations and advice when traveling with pets on the website of your local authority
+You can also find general information on regulations and advice when traveling with pets on the website of Ministry of Health.

 More frequently asked questions